isabella232/dynamic-media-classic.en-1/help/searching-assets.md

 The Metadata Server Publish screen opens.
 This screen lets you set the following options:

-**Instant Publish** Automatically pushes any metadata changes when they are made, including new assets, keyword changes, and so on.
+* **Instant Publish** - Automatically pushes any metadata changes when they are made, including new assets, keyword changes, and so on.

-**XMP Packet** Publishes the XMP Packet.
+* **XMP Packet** - Publishes the XMP Packet.
 This packet is not used for searching, but provides the most up-to-date XMP/

-**Keywords** Publishes your keywords to the metadata server for use in searches.
+* **Keywords** - Publishes your keywords to the metadata server for use in searches.

-**Metadata Server Publish Fields** Select the fields to include in the metadata.
+* **Metadata Server Publish Fields** - Select the fields to include in the metadata.
 This enables you to determine how much information about your assets is available to the public.
 These fields are also displayed in Metadata Views, but can only be changed in the metadata server.

-Click **Publish Now** to start the job.
+Click **[!UICONTROL Publish Now]** to start the job.
 A confirmation appears, telling you the job has started.

 >[!MORELIKETHIS]
 >